 Notes: This table shows the additional, within-firm decline in log employment of overemployer firms relative to nonoveremployers, in the employment category listed in the respective row.
 The corresponding regression equation is displayed in equation (11), where the left-hand side variable is employment level of labortype displayed in the respective row.
-The respective event-study type figures are shown in Figures A.12, A.13, A.14 and A.15.
+The respective event-study type figures are shown in Figures A.15, A.16, A.17 and A.18.
 Standard errors are clusted by firm.
 The column "difference" displays the difference between the first and last year's coefficient estimates in equation (11) and the p-value refers to the F-test of the difference being different from 0.

-To summarize, I find that firms classified as overemployers in the pre-period decrease their employment by 40% more, relative to non-overemployers.
-The overemployer firms stop employing disproportionately more those types of workers that in market economies are typically marginally attached to the labor market: loweducated people, people working in blue collar jobs, women and older people (whom they detach faster).
-These two results together are consistent with a world in which firms not only function as entities that sell products and services, but also as providers of a social safety net.
+providers of a social safety net.
 The Hungarian language has an expression which refers to the social safety net aspect of firms during communism: "kapun belüli munkanélküliség" which means "unemployment within the gates."
 The expression refers to people having a job and working, however, their labor is not, in reality, demanded by the firm.
-In the next two sections I show further patterns in the data which are consistent with the social safety net interpretation of my findings.
+In the next three sections I show further patterns in the data which are consistent with the social safety net interpretation of my findings.